mekty2012/Automated-Theorem-Prover/SAT-Solver/README.md

 ### Walk-SAT
 Walk SAT is randomized algorithm that solves SAT problem.
 The existence of Walk SAT implies that NP is subset of PP.

-TODO : Add algorithm of Walk-SAT
+First, initialize random assignment.
+Then for given step number, choose one unsatisfied clause, then revert one variable in that clause.

 ### DPLL algorithm
 DPLL algorithm solves SAT problem, but highly tractable.
-It doesn't break P =!= NP, however it shows good results in many cases.
+It doesn't prove P = NP, though it shows good results in many cases.

-TODO : Add algorithm of DPLL
+First, initialize empty partial assignment.
+Then first it performs trivial propagations, then choose one unassigned variable, search for two branch.